Coduhuey/ChatGPT-Prompt-Plugin-For-Obsidian/README.md

 What this plugin does:
 - Removes workflow friction by creating and sending prompts to ChatGPT when you create/open a note

-All you have to do is create a template (create a new note in your vault), assign a tag, and this plugin will send a prompt to ChatGPT using your template.
+All you have to do is create a template in your notes, assign a tag, and this plugin will send a prompt to ChatGPT using your template.

 An example prompt you can use:
 ~~~